 (2) The CAMH Monitor

 is the longest ongoing addiction and mental health survey among adults in Canada.
-This survey, first conducted in 1977, interviews about 2,000 Ontario adults by telephone every year.
-The CAMH Monitor tracks alcohol, tobacco, and other drug use, as well as mental health and gambling problems.
+This survey, first conducted in 1977, interviews about 3,000 Ontario adults by telephone every year.
+The CAMH Monitor tracks alcohol, tobacco, and other drug use, as well as mental health indicators.

 Other population health surveys